-Remember how it won three different awards from the ALA?
+Remember how it won three different awards from the ALA when it came out?
 It deserved them all and more.
 (It also was the Cybils winner in the non-fiction category).

 It is very likely that this is the best non-fiction for children/young adults that I have ever read.
 It is astonishingly good.